Dyscalculia is usually perceived of as a specific learning difficulty for mathematics, or, more appropriately, arithmetic.

 Developmental Dyscalculia often occurs in association with other specific learning difficulties such as dyslexia, dyspraxia or ADHD/ADD.
 Co-occurrence is generally assumed to be a consequence of risk factors that are shared between disorders, for example, poor working memory.
 However, it should not be assumed that all dyslexics have problems with mathematics, although the percentage may be very high, or that all dyscalculics have problems with reading and writing.
 This may well be a much lower percentage.

 Quite sensibly we expect children to develop at different rates.
 This is especially the case for young children.
 Thus it is difficult to target an age where a teacher might realistically suspect a child has dyscalculia.
 However, the problems with mathematics start with the earliest arithmetic, for example recognizing small quantities and attaching the correct name and symbol to quantities.
 Progression to counting can create an illusion of learning.
 A child might learn to count to twenty, but in that (conceptually under-estimated) task, the child has met place value and an introduction to addition (in ones).
 The task of counting backwards is more challenging and too many children fail to automatise this task.
 It involves working memory, reversing a sequence and subtraction.
 In these early stages (as indeed do older learners) children need appropriate materials and visual images, linked explicitly to the symbols and concepts they represent.
 It should be a sophisticated matching.

-Steve is Chair of the British Dyslexia Association's Dyscalculia/Maths LD committee
+Steve was Chair of the British Dyslexia Association's Dyscalculia/Maths LD committee from 2011 to 2018